 Glass jars to store broth and BPA free lids.
 I like these jars and these lids

-Place all of your ingredients into your slow cooker, give it a whirl, cover and place on high for 5-6 hours.
+Place all of your ingredients into your slow cooker, give it a whirl, cover, and place on high for 5-6 hours.

 Once the stew is ready I like eating it for breakfast or as a late night snack.
 What a better way to start or end the day with gut healing goodness!
 When my children were toddlers I would mash-up the carrots and sweet potatoes, add in lots of broth and oxtail meat and give it to them for lunch.
 My oldest now a teenager enjoys his oxtail to this day and loves it!
-This is a great food for growing children.
+This is great food for growing children.

 Hope you’ll be inspired to make your own Gut Healing Oxtail Stew.
 I found that this dish really sits well with me especially when I am dealing with an MCS episode or I am just downright exhausted and in pain.